Vellore Institute of Technology: Culture

-Vibrance is a cultural and sports festival of VIT Chennai, typically held in late February or early March.
-This four-day extravaganza brings together over 22,000 students, including international participants, for a celebration of art, music, dance, and athleticism.
-With themes that evolve each year, Vibrance is known for its dynamic energy, student-led organization, and inclusive spirit.
+Vibrance is the annual cultural and sports festival of VIT Chennai campus, typically held in late February or early March.
+The four-day festival hosts students from India and abroad, with events spanning music, dance, arts, and sports.

 Controversies

-In October 2013, two female students were suspended after they helped organize an online opinion survey of female VIT students, focusing on issues of safety and inequality.
+In October 2013, two female students were suspended after they helped organize an online opinion survey of female VIT students focused on issues of safety and inequality.
 Commenting on the issue, VIT vice president Sekar Viswanathan said: "The students started a campaign based on the misplaced notion that the university discriminates against women, which is false.
-They were taken home by their parents".
-An American professor who was working at the institute at the time was reportedly fired for supporting the two dismissed students via a Change.org petition.
-Reports citing students, rules require male and female students at VIT to live in strictly segregated facilities, in addition to imposing restrictions upon the women that the men are not burdened by."
+They were taken home by their parents."
+An American professor working at the institute at the time was reportedly dismissed after supporting the two students through a Change.org petition.
+According to reports citing students, university rules required male and female students to live in segregated facilities, with additional restrictions placed on female students.

-In March 2024, VIT organized an athletic event to promote gender equality.
-However, there was a social media outrage because the college initially asked men to run 10 kilometers and women to run 5 kilometers.
-The event poster was later redesigned.
+In March 2024, VIT organized an athletic event intended to promote gender equality.
+The event drew social-media criticism after promotional materials initially indicated that men would run 10 kilometres while women would run 5 kilometres.
+The event poster was subsequently redesigned.

+In October 2024, a 17-year-old trainee of a private technical training institute died after he was hit by a goods train when he fell from the Chennai-Mysore Express.
+The portion of the train track he fell on was directly in sight of the Men's hostel of VIT Vellore campus.
+Students noticed the man falling off and contacted concerned university authorities within the university along with making calls to emergency services.
+The VIT staff took no action on student complaints which resulted in the man laying on the tracks for 45 minutes after which he was run over by a goods train.
+The uncident garnered much criticism of social media forums but faced less coverage in traditional media.